aserg-ufmg/RefDiff/README.md

 	// This is a temp folder to clone or checkout git repositories.
 	File tempFolder = new File("temp");

-	// Creates a RefDiff instance configured with the JavaScript parser.
+	// Creates a RefDiff instance configured with the JavaScript plugin.
-	JsParser jsParser = new JsParser();
+	JsPlugin jsPlugin = new JsPlugin();
-	RefDiff refDiffJs = new RefDiff(jsParser);
+	RefDiff refDiffJs = new RefDiff(jsPlugin);

 	// Clone the angular.js GitHub repo.
 	File angularJsRepo = refDiffJs.cloneGitRepository(